32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 The beauty of walking or biking around the lake is that you get the see the church from every angle!

-3. Take a boat to the islet
+Take a boat to the islet

 As you walk or cycle around the lake, you will spot a few opportunities to rent a boat and row over to the small island in the middle of the lake.
 If rowing sounds too much like hard work, you can hire an oarsman or take a trip on one of the bigger boats alongside other tourists.
-You can expect to pay between €8 and €20 depending on which method you opt for and the time of year.
+My favourite option is the clear kayak, but you need to book this one in advance!

 The beautiful Bled church and islet are worth seeing from every angle.

-4. Ring the bell!
+Ring the bell!

 If you make it to the island and up the 99 steps, then you will want to ring the wishing bell!
 You will hear the bell of the Church of Assumption ringing all day as tourists take their turn to make a wish.
 Rumour has it that your wish will come true if you ring the bell!
 I haven’t heard of a correlation between visits to Slovenia and lottery wins, so I am not quite sure how true this is!

-5. Toboggan on Straza hill
+Toboggan on Straza hill

 You will love this alpine rollercoaster if you are a big child at heart!
 Set on Straza Hill overlooking Lake Bled, not only is it exhilarating, but the views are also phenomenal.
 You can easily walk to Straza from Bled town, but if you are driving, it is one of the few places in Bled where you can park for free.